Floorp-Projects/Floorp/docs/contributing/debugging/debugging_a_minidump.rst

 Using other tools to inspect minidump data
 ------------------------------------------

-Breakpad includes a tool called ``minidump_dump`` built alongside ``minidump_stackwalk`` which will verbosely print the contents of a minidump.
-This can sometimes be useful for finding specific information that is not exposed on crash-stats.

 Ted has a few tools that can be built against an already-built copy of Breakpad to do more targeted inspection.
 All of these tools assume you have checked out their source in a directory next to the breakpad